 These days CBD is all over the media and with good reason.
 Studies show consuming CBD oil on a regular basis, whether orally, intranasally, sublingually, or topically, can help with a variety of health conditions.

 Of course, according to Penguin CBD, the method of consumption you use and the dose you take do have an effect on its usefulness. it doesn’t do any good to apply CBD topicals to the skin if you are looking to address things like glaucoma or anxiety.
-In those situations, using inhaled methods such as vaping or consuming it orally through a gummy or pill is better.
+In those situations, vaping CBD or consuming it orally through a gummy or pill is better.

 Let’s take a look at the ways CBD oil can help with aging.

 By the time we hit our 30s, acne protection and UV protection are no longer our top skincare priorities.
 We become more focused on fighting the effects of aging and maintaining our skin health as much as possible.
 Treatment such as Botox and invasive methods like plastic surgery are becoming more popular, but many of us prefer all-natural anti-aging options.